RobotOptimist/macivor/content/blog/deeper-look-at-mlnet.md

 Natural language processing is how computers can analyze and understand normal human text, or ordinary language.
 So a normal human can provide a computer with normal chat messages, for example, and the computer can provide appropriate responses according to how it's trained.

 There are two approaches to NLP in machine learning.
 The first is what's called the statistical approach where a large body of data is used to train a model.
-The other approach uses neural networks that
+The newest approach is to use deep neural networks which use a variety of techniques to get good results.

+Lets talk about one such approach called "word embeddings".
+Word embeddings refers to a process where words and phrases are mapped to vectors of real numbers.
+It's basically judging a word by the surrounding words.
+So it tries to capture the meaning of a word by examining the context, but all of the words have been reduced to numbers and the context is a vector of those numbers together from which a machine can derive some understanding, or at least determine an action.

 ### How to do